MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-calibrate.md

     ![Adjust prompt.](media/adjust-prompt-HL2-calibration.png "Adjust prompt")

-2. Use the start gesture to open the **Start** menu.
-For help with gestures, see [Gestures for navigating Dynamics 365 Guides](authoring-gestures-HL2.md).
+2. If the pop-up doesn't appear, use the start gesture to open the **Start** menu.
+For help with gestures, see [Gestures for navigating Dynamics 365 Guides](operator-gestures.md).

 3. If **Settings** isn't pinned to the **Start** menu, select the plus sign (**+**) button to view all apps.